All Episodes

 To go back to Tim's point, the guys who mean it tend to win.

-In the end they didn't mean it, and the Muslim Brotherhood did, which is why the Muslim Brotherhood are now running the joint.
+In the end, they didn't mean it, and the Muslim Brotherhood did, which is why the Muslim Brotherhood are now running the joint.

-And too often on this side of the planet, uh we don't mean it, and these guys did.
+And too often on this side of the planet, we don't mean it, and these guys did.

-He meant it on Obamacare, and if he means it on the Second Amendment and gun control, you should take that seriously, because if he if he wants to uh r uh ram it through the Senate, he will find pressing incentives to offer uh Senate Democrats from swing states uh as he did with all the Cornhusker kickbacks and all the rest of it.
+Because if he wants to ram it through the Senate, he will find pressing incentives to offer Senate Democrats from swing stakes as he did with all the Cornhusker kickbacks and all the rest of it.

-So this this is serious stuff.
+So this is serious stuff.

-And by twenty sixteen, you think about the big signature bill, and you think of ten trillion dollars in debt in two thousand and January two thousand and nine and sixteen trillion dollars to uh today.
+And by 2016, you think about the big signature bill, and you think of $10 trillion in debt in 2000 and January 2009 and $16 trillion today.

-Where's it gonna be?
+Where's it going to be?

-What's it gonna be?
+What's it going to be?

-He's serious about this stuff, and we underestimate.
+He's serious about this stuff.

 He said what he meant.